 The route to Venford Falls, Devon

-After spending my Saturday clambering on top of Dartmoor to reach Sandy Hole Pass and the beautiful East Dart Waterfall, the weather caused me to drop down off the high moor and after a quick review of the map I decided to pursue my second Dartmoor waterfall of the weekend – Venford Falls.
+I spent Saturday clambering on top of Dartmoor to reach Sandy Hole Pass and the beautiful East Dart Waterfall, and on Sunday the weather caused me to drop down off the high moor and after a quick review of the map I decided to pursue my second Dartmoor waterfall of the weekend – Venford Falls.
 This walk is recommended in autumn when the leaves are turning and the bracken sets the undergrowth ablaze with orange.

 If you’ve browsed through Google before coming here you will have realised that it’s an elusive waterfall.
 People have hunted for it for hours, searching around the reservoir, along the River Dart and up and down every tributary.
-I was asked twice where it was whilst walking around the valley, but unfortunately for them hadn’t managed to locate it myself yet.
+I was asked twice for directions whilst walking around the valley, but unfortunately for them hadn’t managed to locate it myself yet.

-You have two main options when exploring the valley.
+You have two main options when exploring the Dart valley and looking for the waterfall.

 The first option is the quick way to the waterfall.
-You can park at the reservoir and walk over the dam, head down the path on the left and follow the route to the waterfall.
-This route is less than a kilometre and is a lot easier, though still has the challenge of crossing the river at the dam build for children paddling in the river and scrambling down the path to it.
+You can park at Venford reservoir car park and walk over the dam, head down the path on the left and over the river where there is a makeshift paddling dam.
+Continue following the river and you will find the waterfall after about half a mile.
+This route is less than a kilometre and is a lot easier, though still has the challenge of crossing the river and scrambling down a muddy path.
+See the map at the end of the post for a better idea of where it is and the grid reference.

 This route is the one I highly recommend if wanting to see both Venford Falls and the surprise waterfall that doesn’t appear on any map, and also explore the River Dart.
 There is a small car park further up the road from the reservoir (towards Holne) with room for about 6 cars, you can park there and walk for 20 minutes along the lane towards Holne before dropping down into the woodland and to the river.